-CBN drives Financial Inclusion with SabiMoni
+CBN drives financial inclusion with SabiMONI

 By Emma Ujah, Abuja Bureau Chief

-According to the CBN Governor, Mr. Godwing Emefiele, who personally launched the platform, in Abuja, this afternoon, the apex bank was determined to achieve the 95 percent Financial Inclusion target next year.
+According to the CBN Governor, Mr. Godwin Emefiele, who personally launched the platform, in Abuja, yesterday, said that the apex bank was determined to achieve the 95 percent financial inclusion target next year.

 Disclaimer